feenr/screeps-impl/readme.md

-# Source code for my Screeps Account
+# An implementation of Screeps AI

 ## Overview
 [Screeps](https://screeps.com/) is an open-world RTS game where units are controlled by defining their AI.
 This project has the current state of my screeps implementation.